 When public media stations began developing local responses to the coronavirus crisis in mid-March, I started working to build digital resources for music stations to share their strategies and best practices.

 With the help of colleagues at 25 music stations, Paragon Media Strategies built a spreadsheet of tactics that stations initiated as early responses to the epidemic’s spread and impact in their communities.
-The
+The stations moved quickly and in different ways to help their audiences, local artists and communities during this heightened time of need.
+I initially wrote a series of blog posts summarizing the stations’ responses.

 Now with the help of the Public Radio Program Directors’ Association, the National Federation of Community Broadcasters and Current, we’re inviting all public radio music stations to share and build on these collaborative resources.